Think ‘winter car’ and you’ll probably imagine a robust SUV, complete with four-wheel-drive and hefty tyres to match.

 More ground clearance

 If you’ll be driving in heavy snow regularly enough, then ground clearance is the most important factor beyond anything else.
-Impacted snow is going to heavily reduce traction (and probably put you in a bad mood).
+Compacted snow is going to heavily reduce traction (and probably put you in a bad mood).

 Head straight to the vehicles in your budget using the links below, or just browse the full list!